Emergency Dentist – Boise, ID

 How You Should Handle a Toothache There are a few steps we recommend taking, starting with calling our office to schedule an appointment.
 Rinsing with warm saltwater, using a cold compress, avoiding crunchy foods, and taking OTC pain medication will also help alleviate your symptoms in the short term.

-How We Treat Toothaches First, Dr. Harless will complete a comprehensive oral exam and pinpoint the root of the problem.
+How We Treat Toothaches First, Dr. Irons will complete a comprehensive oral exam and pinpoint the root of the problem.
 Then, they will review your treatment options, help you decide which one is best for you, and answer any questions you have.

 LEARN MORE ABOUT SAME-DAY DENTAL CROWNS